 ➜ How to safely unmold the cake

-Let the baked lamb stand for about 10 minutes.
+Let the baked lamb stand for 5-10 minutes.
 Then carefully flip it over and test whether the lamb has separated from the mold.

-If it sticks, place a tea towel, soaked and wrung out in cold water, over the mold.
-Leave it to sit for a while; then you should be able to get the lamb out of the mold without any further problems.
+If it sticks, place a tea towel, soaked in cold water, then wrung out, over the mold.
+Leave it to sit for a while; then you should be able to get the lamb out of the mold without easily.

-TIP: The key to smoothly removing the lamb is proper preparation of the mold before baking
+TIP: The key to smoothly removing the lamb is always proper preparation of the mold before baking.

 ➜ Lamb cake mold size

-I bake the lamb cake in a one-piece ceramic mold from the Czech company Tescoma.
-The mold should be available worldwide on Amazon if you would like to get one.
+I bake my lamb cake in a one-piece ceramic mold from the Czech company Tescoma.

 Size of the lamb cake pan: